-The measurement nodes are based on standard PC hardware.
-The motherboard is an Intel S875WP1-E with Intel Pentium 4 2.6 GHz processor, 1GB RAM, 200GB hard disk, two ethernet interfaces (one Gbit and another 10/100Mbit).
-The PC also includes watchdog functionalities.
-The operating system is based on a Debian GNU/Linux 3.0 (Woody) with enhanced kernel capabilities for low level network access without root privileges.

-For the network monitoring interface an Endace DAG 3.6

-GE is used, which is specifically designed for active and passive monitoring.
+The measurement nodes are based on standard PC hardware with Debian GNU/Linux 3.0 (Woody) with enhanced kernel capabilities for low level network access without root privileges.
+For the network monitoring interface an Endace DAG 3.6 GE is used, which is specifically designed for active and passive monitoring.
 Such cards do not use interrupts to signal packet arrivals to the kernel, and, thus, packets can be captured at gigabit speeds.
 Shared memory is used as a means to relay packets to the analysis program running in user space, in such a way that interrupts are avoided.
 Furthermore, the GPS reference signal is used to timestamp the incoming packets with high resolution.
-On the other hand, instead of having the kernel timestamp the arriving packets, timestamping is performed and as soon as the packet arrives by the card itself, since the GPS is directly connected to the card.
-As a result, no kernel induced jitter is present in the packet timestamp.
-On the other hand, DAG cards provide advanced capabilities for transmission: a burst composed by several packets can be transmitted with precise interpacket timing (nanoseconds).
-To this end, the DAG card has an internal high resolution clock and uses the GPS reference too.

 The GPS reference is based on a Garmin GPS 35 HVS.
 It is a low-cost water-resistant GPS receiver that is used to synchronize the measurement nodes.
 Specifically, the GPS provides a PPS signal (pulse per second) directly to the DAG card.
 The resulting accuracy is 100 nanoseconds in the packet timestamps and interframe generation intervals.
 An RS232-RS422 converter has been designed in order to bridge the mismatch between GPS receiver and PC ports.
 Furthermore, this converter transforms the RS232 signal from the GPS to a RS422 signal that allows larger distances between the GPS and the PC.
 This is a very important issue because the GPS receiver has to be placed outdoors with direct sky visibility, mainly on the roof.
-The converter, DAG card and GPS unit are displayed in figure 2.
+The converter, DAG card and GPS interconnections are displayed in figure 5.